 For those who paid at the taxable maximum during their entire working lives and claimed their full benefits at age 70, the starting payout in 2022 would be $4,194.
 This figure gives you the top end of what they could expect, though that number should grow over time, thanks to adjustments.

 But even if you don’t earn this much before retirement, you may be able to increase your check.

 “Work during retirement to increase your benefit payout,” Lynch says.
 “A person who continues to work after claiming benefits may also be able to increase their benefits.
 Earnings during retirement continue to go on a person’s earnings record.”

 Delaying your benefit will increase your benefit check, but there’s a limit to how far it will go.

 You can begin taking your Social Security benefit at age 62, though you’ll receive less than if you waited until full retirement age (67 years old, for those born in 1960 or later).
 If you want the biggest check, you can wait as late as age 70, but waiting beyond that won’t get you anything extra.

 “Delaying benefits will earn an individual 8 percent in delayed credits for each year after full retirement age,” Lynch says.

-So if your benefit at full retirement age were $1,000, you’d be able to claim $1,080 per month by waiting a full year.
+So if your benefit at full retirement age were $1,000 per month, you’d be able to claim $1,080 by waiting a full year.
 However, you need not wait the full year to claim some of the increase.
-That is, for every month you delay your benefit, you’ll receive a benefit that is ⅔ of one percent higher, which is just the 8 percent annual rate divided by 12 months.
+That is, for every month you delay your benefit, you’ll receive a benefit that is two-thirds of one percent higher, which is just the 8 percent annual rate divided by 12 months.